Edward E. Goodwyn: Career

 In civilian life, Goodwyn was a real estate and insurance agent, starting that business in Emporia in 1895.
 He became a cashier of the Greensville Bank in 1897, but gave that up to concentrate on his insurance business, which became one of the largest in Southside Virginia.
 In 1902 he became a vice president of the newly organized Farmers and Merchants Bank in Emporia, as well as led efforts to electrify the county seat.
 Goodwyn served on the local school board (as its chairman for 10 years) and chaired the Greenville County Democratic Committee.
 He also served on the vestry of his Episcopal Church, on the board of the Jackson-Field Episcopal Home for Girls and on the board of directors of the Emporia Federal Savings and Loan Association, Citizens National Bank, the Citizens Road League and as chairman of the Route 301 Highway Association.
 He was executive of the local chamber of commerce and on the board of the state organization, as well as active in the Masons, Odd Fellows, Sons of the American Revolution, Shriners and Kiwanis.

 Political career

 Goodwyn was appointed to fill the unexpired term of Garland Gray, who announced his resignation in 1945 in order to focus on his family's lumber company.
 Goodwyn announced his retirement before the next election in 1947, and Garland Gray once again ran for the office and resumed what had been his seat.

 Death and legacy

-Goodwyn died on April 29, 1961 and was buried in Emporia.
+Goodwyn died on April 29, 1961.
 A historical marker was erected in his memory.